 If they are married with children then the entire estate will go to the surviving spouse (if all children are the children of the surviving spouse).
 Otherwise, your surviving spouse will receive up to one-half of the estate, with the remaining portion passing to any surviving children from another spouse or partner.

 Dying without a will can be devastating to unmarried couples who are living together.
 Because intestacy laws only recognize relatives and spouses, unmarried partners do not inherit the property of the other partner when one partner dies without a will.
-Unless the last will clearly states a person's intentions when they die, the decedent's property will be divided among their own family.

-How each state recognizes domestic partners is different, so it is important to check the laws for your particular state.
+How each state recognizes domestic partners is different, so it is important to check the laws of your particular state.
 Generally, if somebody dies without a will, and is survived by a domestic partner, the domestic partner would inherit in the same fashion as a married partner.

 If you are interested, check out, Checklist of Everything You Need To Do When a Loved One Dies for helpful information on closing accounts and memberships of the decedent.